Linear Layouts of Graphs with Priority Queues: Characterizing Graphs with Priority Queue Number 1

 \section{Characterizing Graphs with Priority Queue Number~1}

 We study which graphs have priority queue number~1.
 We will provide a characterization of the graphs with priority queue number~1 in terms of forbidden minors (\cref{sec:pqn1:summary}).
-We first show that the family of graphs with priority queue number~1 is minor-closed (\cref{sec:pqn1:subdivision}).
-Then, we describe families of graphs with priority queue number~1 (\cref{sec:pqn1:positive}) and a set of forbidden minors (\cref{sec:pqn1:negative}).
+We first describe families of graphs with priority queue number~1 (\cref{sec:pqn1:positive}).
+Then, we give a set of eight forbidden minors (\cref{sec:pqn1:negative}).
 The characterization of \cref{sec:pqn1:summary} follows by proving that every graph that does not contain any of the forbidden minors of \cref{sec:pqn1:negative} falls in one of the families of \cref{sec:pqn1:positive}.
-This characterization leads to an efficient recognition algorithm.
+This characterization leads to a linear-time recognition algorithm.